mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 >
 >**The only way for the organization to succeed is if the team is getting better.
 And that's your job: to build great teams.**

 When I started TinyPilot, I thought that good management meant protecting my employees from anything outside of their job description.
-If I prpeared work for them so that they can focus on their narrow role, then they'd be happy and focused.
+If I prepared work for them, they could focus happily on their narrow role.

 Over time, I realized that my strictness about roles left no room for growth.
-People want to learn and grow in their careers, and if I'm limiting them from doing anything but their original job, then I'm hindering that growth.
+People want to learn and grow in their careers.
+If I'm limiting them from doing anything but their original job, then I'm hindering their development.

-I saw the benefit of giving employees room to grow most starkly in customer support.
-For most of the year, I was TinyPilot's only customer support rep. In October, Eric, a member of TinyPilot's fulfillment staff said he was interested in more hours, so I suggested he share customer support with me.
-It was something I'd considered before, but I didn't know how it would work, as many of the support requests we get are technical questions, and Eric didn't have the background to answer them.
+I saw this effect most starkly in my approach to customer service.
+In October, Eric, a member of TinyPilot's fulfillment staff said he was interested in more hours, so I suggested he share customer support with me.
+It was something I'd considered before, but I worried that too many support requests required technical knowledge that only I had.

-As soon as Eric and I started sharing customer support, I realized we should have done it earlier.
+As soon as Eric started answering support requests, I realized we should have done it earlier.
 I overestimated the difficulty of our customers' technical questions.
-Most of them are repeat questions, so we made an internal playbook for common questions.
+We made an internal playbook for handling common issues.
 When a solution wasn't in our playbooks, email archives, or public help forums, Eric just escalated to me.
-Now, Eric handles about 70% of customer support emails.
+Now, Eric handles about 70% of customer support emails without any involvement from me.

-Eric was initially unsure if he'd enjoy customer service, but he found that customer support made him enjoy his job more.
-He feels invested in the business by talking to our customers.
-And the role gives him more insight into the bigger picture of how his work benefits our customers.
+Eric was surprised at how much he enjoyed taking over customer service.
+Talking to our customers has made him feel more invested in the business and gives him more insight into how his work benefits them.

-Eric's growth into customer support freed up several hours per week for me as the founder.
-Remember my big insight that TinyPilot should offer only a single product?
+Remember my big insight about [consolidating TinyPilot to a single product](/solo-developer-year-4/#sell-just-one-thing)?
 That happened the same month that Eric started sharing customer support with me, and it's no coincidence.
-Letting go of that task gave me space to re-evaluate the website and experiment with changes, and it paid off massively.
+Letting go of that task gave me space to re-evaluate our the customer's buying experience, and that had a tremendous impact on our business.

 ## Grading last year's goals